Pa-Touche/Vaccineo/README.md

 If you are an IntelliJ user you can use the "local" run configuration: in `./run`.

+Following JDK was used for the tests: `temurin-1.8.0_452`

 Otherwise you can use:

 ```